w3c/i18n-checker-java/README.md

 An Assertion level can be `INFO`, `WARNING`, `ERROR`, or `MESSAGE`. `MESSAGE` level Assertions contain only meta information about the operation of the checker. `WARNING` and `ERROR` level Assertions describe i18n problems with the document.
 In such cases the `htmlTitle` and `htmlDescription` provide advice on solving the problem. `INFO` Assertions contain useful information, relevant to the i18n of document (such as a list of the language and charset declarations in the document).

 Contexts are often verbatim extracts from an HTML document.
-Depending on how you wish to use the contexts, you may need to remove extraneous new-line, tab, and white-space characters.
+Depending on how you wish to use the contexts, you may need to remove extraneous newline, tab, and whitespace characters.
 If you wish to present the results in  HTML or XML, you should [escape](http://stackoverflow.com/questions/7381974/which-characters-need-to-be-escaped-on-html) the contexts.

 Here's a simple example of how a List of `Assertion` can be displayed to a user:
 ```java